Pushplaybang/wordpress-docker-local-environment/.github/CONTRIBUTING.md

 ### Issues
 If you think you've found a bug, or have a concern, check that its not already in the current issues, and then use the issue template if appropriate, if design/style related screenshots are helpful, and if it's a feature please describe it fully.
 If you're aware of who worked on the related functionality, mention them in the comments rather than assigning them.

-### External contributors
-Contributers external to Nona Creative who work on private repositories can be added on the settings page of that repository rather than adding them to teams.
-This allows for much more fine-grained access control.

 ### Versioning things
 When it's neccessary to use versioning we should follow the Semver pattern as discussed [here](http://semver.org/).